lyach/BactoCat/README.md

 # BactoCat

-A computational framework designed to bridge the gap between *in vitro* enzyme kinetics and the actual physiological performance of enzymes within living cells.
+A computational framework designed to bridge the gap between *in vitro* and *in vivo* enzyme kinetics.

-By integrating large-scale phenomics, proteomics, and genome-scale metabolic models (GEMs), BactoCat derives apparent catalytic rates ($k_{app}$) that reflect the true metabolic flux potential of bacterial enzymes.
+By integrating large-scale phenomics, proteomics, and genome-scale metabolic models (GEMs), BactoCat derives apparent catalytic rates ($k_{app}$) that reflect the true catalytic potential of enzymes within bacterial cells.

 ## Table of Contents
 * [Getting Started](#getting-started)